DOT Post Accident Drug Testing Simplified

 DOT Post Accident Drug Testing is a specific type of drug testing that the US Department of Transportation (DOT) requires commercial drivers to undergo following a DOT recordable accident.

-This type of DOT drug testing is intended to help ensure that drivers were not impaired by drugs or alcohol when a crash happened.
+This type of DOT drug testing is intended to help ensure that drivers were not impaired by drugs or alcohol when a crash happened and is a critical part of your DOT drug and alcohol program compliance.

 The DOT has established specific regulations for post-accident drug and alcohol testing which must be followed by all regulated commercial trucking companies and drivers who hold a commercial drivers license.